 The global shift towards high-technology and information-based economies has placed a premium on workers who are equipped with interpersonal, communication and problem-solving skills.
 Thus, it becomes increasingly vital that educators are able to facilitate collaborative learning including face-to-face interaction, group processing, positive interdependence and individual accountability.
-In this course, educators will be expected to work in groups to design tasks that incorporate collaborative learning for teaching and learning.
+In this course, educators will be expected to work in groups to design tasks that incorporate collaborative learning in their teaching.
 We also facilitate discussions on issues relating to lesson design and the use of ICT to support collaborative learning.

 Please email [email protected] for more information on our workshop.